I love telling stories.

 In English, the word stylograph is dedicated to a particular ink pen, which, rather than a nib, writes with a hollow, tubular conical point.
 In German, the fountain pen is called Füllfederhalter, which means fillable-nib-holder, which very much describes what it is.
 The abbreviated word is Füller meaning filler or something that fills or can be filled.

 All the above still does not supply any clues for why the English call it fountain pen.
 Finally, a friend helped solve this etymological puzzle.
 As you may know, early fountain pens had inside the barrel a flexible rubber bladder to hold ink.
-A spring-loaded lever or button protruding the barrel wall was used to flattening of the bladder.
+A lever or button protruding the barrel wall was used for flattening of the bladder.

 Gathering of Thoughts and Information